Tags: canton daml blockchain

 make sandbox-multinode CANTON_JAR=/path/to/canton.jar

-The multi-node sandbox uses 6865 and 7575, same as the single-node sandbox.
-Stop the single-node sandbox before starting the multi-node one.
+The multi-node sandbox uses participant1 ports 6865 and 7575, same as the single-node sandbox.
+It also binds participant2 ports 6875 and 7576, participant3 ports 6895 and 7577, and the Admin API ports listed earlier.
+Stop any process that already owns those ports before starting the multi-node sandbox.

 On macOS or Linux: